US troops in Syria come under fire as Turkey ramps up offensive | The China Post

 Read more: Explained: Why Turkey wants a military assault on Syrian Kurds

-In a statement late Friday, Turkey’s Defense Ministry said it did not open fire on the US facility and said it struck a Kurdish position after a Turkish one had been attacked with machine guns and mortar fire 1 kilometer (0.6 miles) from a US observation post.
+In a statement late Friday, Turkey’s Defense Ministry said it did not open fire on the US facility and said it struck a Kurdish position after a Turkish one had been attacked with machine guns and mortar fire 1 kilometer (1,100 yards) from a US observation post.

 The statement added that Turkey ceased firing after being contacted by US officials.